 Rather than treating all pseudobulbar affect claimants the same way, officials at the Social Security Administration evaluate each person separately.
 They determine if the condition degrades important mental or physical abilities that people need to carry out occupational tasks.
 The government will only assess an individual’s physical state when a separate non-mental disability also exists.

 Social Security officials need evidence of cognitive problems that undermine job performance.
 For instance, they will try to find out if the condition distracts co-workers and limits productivity.
 It’s also vital to ascertain if a person has difficulty maintaining positive relationships with customers or fellow employees.
 Furthermore, officials must evaluate the SSDI claimant’s capability to perform a job reliably.

 Other important factors involve memory, hygiene, stress and listening.
 Pseudobulbar affect primarily harms a person’s ability to communicate normally.
 This neurological affliction also disrupts work activities and limits an individual’s capacity to cope with stressful situations.
 The SSA may or may not approve a claim depending on the severity of the disorder and any accompanying medical conditions.

 Pseudobulbar affect isn’t an easy problem to diagnose and verify, such as paralysis or missing limbs.
 This makes it comparatively hard to obtain help from the government.
-Nevertheless, it’s quite possible to accomplish this with assistance from a knowledgeable disability lawyer.
-Attorneys know how to gather evidence, present it in a compelling way and appeal any unfavorable decisions.
+Nevertheless, it’s quite possible to accomplish this with assistance from a knowledgeable Disability Lawyers in Philadelphia know how to gather evidence, present it in a compelling way and appeal any unfavorable decisions.